Sudhansh6/sudhansh6.github.io/_posts/MA214/post_midsem.md

   For back substitution - multiplication is $$(n^2 + n)/2$$ and subtraction is $$(n^2 - n)/2$$.

 - We have not considered finite digit arithmetic for GEM previously.
 The error dominates the solution when the pivot has a low absolute value.
-In general, we need to ensure that the pivot does not have very low magnitude by interchanging rows (followed by interchanging columns for triangular form if needed).
+In general, we need to ensure that the pivot does not have very low magnitude by interchanging rows (followed by interchanging columns for triangular form if needed) - **partial pivoting**.
 However, this might not be enough to get rid of the rounding error.
-Therefore, we need to consider scaled partial pivoting.
+Therefore, we need to consider **scaled partial pivoting**.
 Define $$s_i$$ as the maximum magnitude in the $$i$$th row.
 Now, the first pivot is chosen by taking the row with the maximum value of $$a_{i1}/s_i$$.
 The operation count order still remains the same.
 You need not calculate scale factors more than once.

 - **LU Decomposition** - The conversion of $$A$$ to a triangular form using the above method can be represented as a sequence of matrix multiplications (if $$A$$ does not require any row interchanges).
 The inverse of a  matrix depicting operations on $$A$$ can be seen a matrix depicting the same inverse operations on $$A$$.
 In the end, we get $$A = (L^{(1)} \dots L^{(n - 1)})(M^{(1)}\dots M^{(n-1)}A)$$ where each $$M^{(i)}$$ represents the action that uses $$A_{ii}$$ as a pivot.
 Once we get $$L$$ and $$U$$, we can solve $$y = Ux$$ and $$Ly = b$$ separately.
 There are multiple decompositions possible which are eliminated by imposing conditions on the triangular matrices.
 One such condition is setting $$L_{ii} = U_{ii}$$ which is known as *Cholesky Decomposition*.